THE DOVER WAR MEMORIAL PROJECT

 enlisted 12th October 1915

-Mrs Cannon
+Mrs Emma Cannon

 H Cannon, courtesy Dover Express AJ Cannon, courtesy Dover Express HT Cannon, courtesy Dover Express R Cannon, courtesy Dover Express